 Notes

-- Make-Ahead Instructions - Make this cheesecake the day before.
-It has to chill for quite some time before serving.
+- Make-Ahead Instructions: Make this cheesecake the day before.
+It must chill for quite some time before serving.

-- Instead of prepared pumpkin pie spice, make your own: ½ teaspoon each: ground allspice and ground ginger plus ¼ teaspoon each: ground nutmeg and ground cloves.
+- Instead of prepared pumpkin pie spice, make your own: ½ teaspoon each of ground allspice and ground ginger plus ¼ teaspoon each of ground nutmeg and ground cloves.

 - Instead of caramelizing sugar, serve the cheesecake slices with a dollop of whipped cream sprinkled with a pinch of nutmeg or cinnamon.